 In Sec.~\ref{sec:model} we studied two specific models which exhibit the desired symmetry breaking $SU(5) \to SU(3)\times SU(2) \times U(1)$ by the non-Abelian vortices.
-The first model in Sec.~\ref{sec:simplest_non-Abelian_vortex} admits embedding of usual $U(1)$ global vortices into diagonal elements of the 5 by 5 matrix field $T$.
+The first model in Sec.~\ref{sec:simplest_non-Abelian_vortex} admits the embedding of usual $U(1)$ global vortices into diagonal elements of the 5 by 5 matrix field $T$.
 The embedded vortex is a $\frac{1}{5}$ fractionally quantized non-Abelian vortex.
-There are five different species of the fractional non-Abelian vortex according to which diagonal element of $T$ we embed the global vortices.
+There are five different species of the fractional non-Abelian vortex associated with each diagonal element of $T$.
 The desired configuration can be constructed by putting a vortex with a common vorticity $k_3$ in the first three entries and another vortex with a common vorticity $k_2$ in the remaining two entries of the diagonal elements of $T$ given as $(k_3,k_3,k_3,k_2,k_2)$.
 However, the position (moduli) of vortices can be freely changed in this first model, leading to unwanted patterns of symmetry breaking such $SU(5)\to U(1)^4$.
 We need to remove the zero modes of such a deformation.
-This moduli stabilization problem can be solved in the second model by adding simple deformation potentials in Sec.~\ref{sec:improve}.
+This moduli stabilization problem was solved in the second model by adding simple deformation potentials in Sec.~\ref{sec:improve}.
 The key point is to deal with the traceless part $\hat T$ (adjoint representation) of $T$ separately from the trace part $T_0$, since the vortex separation corresponds to nonvanishing adjoint fields.
 Our simple potential induces a domain wall attached to the fractional non-Abelian vortex.
-The domain walls glue the fractional non-Abelian vortices, and we found that the fractional non-Abelian vortices are confined to form $SU(5)$ singlet combinations.
+The domain walls glue the fractional non-Abelian vortices, and we found that the fractional non-Abelian vortices are confined to form $SU(5)$ singlet.